Energy-based, geometric, and compositional formulation of fluid and plasma models: Ideal fluid model

 \subsubsection{Storage of kinetic energy}

 The fluid mass $\tilde{m} \in \tilde{\Omega}^3(\cZ)$ is naturally expressed as a twisted $3$-form, as its integral $\int_\cZ \tilde{m}$ gives the total mass.
-The mass density is then given by the Hodge dual $\hodge \tilde{m} \in \Omega^0(\cZ)$.
+The mass density is then given by the Hodge dual $\rho = \hodge \tilde{m} \in \Omega^0(\cZ)$.
 The velocity $u \in \Gamma(\mathrm{T} \cZ)$ is naturally expressed as a vector field on $\cZ$, since an integral curve of $u$ describes the trajectory of a fluid particle.
 A force $\xi \in \Gamma(\mathrm{T}^* \cZ)$ acting on the fluid is understood as a covector field on $\cZ$, such that the associated mechanical power is given by the duality pairing of force and velocity $\langle \xi \mid u \rangle$.
 According to Newton's second law, the time derivative of the momentum $p$ is equal to the force $\xi$ acting on the fluid, i.e.~$\dot{p} = \xi$.
 Hence, we also have $p \in \Gamma(\mathrm{T}^* \cZ)$.
-The specific momentum $\upsilon$ is then given by the covector field $ \upsilon = p / \hodge \tilde{m} \in \Gamma(\mathrm{T}^* \cZ) \cong \Omega^1(\cZ) $ and it holds that $u = \upsilon^\sharp$.
+The specific momentum $\upsilon$ is then given by the covector field $ \upsilon = p / \rho \in \Gamma(\mathrm{T}^* \cZ) \cong \Omega^1(\cZ) $, and it holds that $u = \upsilon^\sharp$.

 We want to mention that momentum and forces can also be modeled as $\mathrm{T}^* \cZ$-valued twisted $3$-forms.
 Applying the Hodge star to the form part of the momentum then gives the specific momentum as a $\mathrm{T}^* \cZ$-valued $0$-form.
 Although this better reflects the geometric nature of these quantities, we avoid bundle-valued forms, as they add complexity, especially in terms of the notation.
-However, to model shear viscosity in~\cref{sec:nsf}, we need to use this more involved formalism.
+However, for modeling shear viscosity in~\cref{sec:nsf}, bundle-valued forms become a necessity.

 The storage component $(I_\text{ke}, \, E_\text{ke})$ filling box $\mathtt{ke}$ is defined by its interface $I_\text{ke} = (\{ \mathtt{p_s}, \, \mathtt{m} \}, \, \tau_\text{ke})$ with

 and its energy function $E_\text{ke} \colon \Omega^1(\cZ) \times \tilde{\Omega}^3(\cZ) \to \bR$ given by